greenideas/school-notes/2013/Fall/Evidence/Evidence Reading.md

 * If ev is allowed for showing O&C or feasibility, π can request a lim. instr. to keep it from being considered as showing liability.
 * If π thinks lim. instr. won't be sufficient, he can argue the ev would be prejudicial under 403.

-## Settlements and Offers to compromise
+## Chapter 10: Settlements and Offers to compromise
 * Settling is efficient, so we don't want to create incentives against it.
 * Also super prejudicial.
 * **Rule 408(a)** Below are not admissible *by any party*